Lessons Learnt on an Infertility Journey

 I craved to be heard and to feel understood.
 I desperately needed to know that what I was experiencing was completely normal, that there were others feeling the same way as me, be reassured my feelings were valid.

 I wanted someone to ask me how I was and to listen.
 That’s all.
 That alone would have helped ease the burden, the shame, the isolation I felt.
-Infertility is too much for one person, one couple, to carry on their own.
+Infertility is too much for one person to carry on their own.

 I realise now that even though it was hard, there was more I could have done to get the support I needed.